Southeast

 The City Seeing Double Decker Bus takes passengers past all the sites. credit: Catherine Parker

-City Sighting New Orleans Double Decker Bus
+City Sightseeing New Orleans Double Decker Bus

 With a multi-day pass, I found there was a stop near my hotel, a short distance from the French Quarter.
 We boarded the bus to get around daily.

 During the summer, the bus had a canopy.
-The ride was shaded and the breeze was nice.
+The ride was shaded, and the breeze was nice.
 However, there is seating on the lower level with air conditioning.

 The tour guide and driver were both helpful and informative.
 The tour zip-zagged through all the top areas in New Orleans, and I got an overview of its history and geography.

-Guided Tours with City Sighting New Orleans
+Guided Tours with City Sightseeing New Orleans

 Guided tours are included for customers with multi-day tickets.
-City Sighting New Orleans offers a guided tour of the French Quarter and the Garden District.
+City Sightseeing New Orleans offers a guided tour of the French Quarter and the Garden District.
 During my visit, I took the Garden District Tour to learn more about the picturesque area.

 Garden District Tour